History of public health in the United States: Spanish flu pandemic of 1918

 the worldwide Spanish flu epidemic of 1918 probably originated in the United States, and had a major impact on all parts of the country, as well as US Army in the American Expeditionary Force in France.

 In the U.S., about 20 million out of a population of 105 million became infected in the 1918-1919 season, and an estimated 500,000 to 850,000 died (0.5 to 0.8 percent of the U.S. population).
 Native American tribes were particularly hard hit.
 In the Four Corners area, there were 3,293 registered deaths among Native Americans.
 Entire Inuit and Alaskan Native village communities died in Alaska.

 Lack of rural medical care

 The Flexner Report of 1910 made for a radical change in medical education.
 It emphasized the importance of high quality university-based, research oriented medical education.
 It had the result of closing down most of the small proprietary local schools that produced doctors for rural America.
-In 1938, rural counties with without a city of 2500 people had 69 doctors per 100,000 population, while urban counties with cities of 50,000 or more population had 174.
-The growing shortage of physicians in rural areas, especially in the South.
+In 1938, rural counties without a city of 2500 people had 69 doctors per 100,000 population, while urban counties with cities of 50,000 or more population had 174.
+There was a growing shortage of physicians in rural areas, especially in the South.